data-miner00/book/contents/programming/latex-cheetsheet.md

 However, managing the tables directly in LaTeX can be a hellish endeavour.
 It is recommended to use online tools to manage data in the tables such as [Tables Generator](https://tablesgenerator.com/).

-The best practice to tables is to use horizontal rule to seperate out the headings and the data, and seperate out the table with the rest of the content within the document.
+The best practice to tables is to use horizontal rule to separate out the headings and the data, and separate out the table with the rest of the content within the document.
 This can be achieved with using `\hline` accordingly.

 ```tex
 \begin{tabular}